 February 8, 2013, Cornell Club, New York City

-In line with the new Cornell NYC Tech campus, this all-day conference will focus on legal issues that affect innovation and entrepreneurship.
-There will be four panels during the day.
-The panels include academic authors and non-academic commentator.
-The conference papers will be published in the Cornell Law Review.
+In line with the new Cornell NYC Tech campus, this all-day conference focused on legal issues that affect innovation and entrepreneurship.
+There were four panels during the day.
+The panels included academic authors and non-academic commentators.
+The conference papers were published in the September 2013 issue of the Cornell Law Review.

-Panel 1 will be on Capital Markets with speakers Donald C. Langevoort, Thomas Aquinas Reynolds Professor of Law at Georgetown University Law Center and Robert B. Thompson, Peter B. Weidenbruch, Jr. Professor of Business Law at Georgetown University Law Center.
-Commentator will be Anna T. Pinedo, Partner, Morrison & Foerster LLP.
+Panel 1 was on Capital Markets with speakers Donald C. Langevoort, Thomas Aquinas Reynolds Professor of Law at Georgetown University Law Center and Robert B. Thompson, Peter B. Weidenbruch, Jr. Professor of Business Law at Georgetown University Law Center.
+Commentator was Anna T. Pinedo, Partner, Morrison & Foerster LLP.

-Daniel P. Huttenlocher, Dean of Computing and Information Science and Dean of Cornell NYC Tech will be the lunchtime Keynote Speaker.
+Daniel P. Huttenlocher, Dean of Computing and Information Science and Dean of Cornell NYC Tech gave the lunchtime Keynote talk.

-Panel 3 to begin the afternoon session will discuss Venture Capital with speakers Katherine Litvak, Professor of Law, Northwestern University School of Law; Michael Klausner, Nancy and Charles Munger Professor of Business and Professor of Law, Stanford Law School; Stephen J. Venuto JD '96, Partner, Orrick, Herrington & Sutcliffe LLP; and Jesse Fried, Professor of Law, Harvard Law School.
-Commentators for this panel will be Jim Fulton, Partner-in-Charge, New York Office, Cooley LLP; Eric Young BS '78, Co-Founder and Partner, Canaan Partners; and Josh Wolfe BS '99, Co-Founder and Managing Partner, Lux Capital Management.
+Panel 3 began the afternoon session with a discussion of Venture Capital with speakers Katherine Litvak, Professor of Law, Northwestern University School of Law; Michael Klausner, Nancy and Charles Munger Professor of Business and Professor of Law, Stanford Law School; Stephen J. Venuto JD '96, Partner, Orrick, Herrington & Sutcliffe LLP; and Jesse Fried, Professor of Law, Harvard Law School.
+Commentators for this panel were Jim Fulton, Partner-in-Charge, New York Office, Cooley LLP; Eric Young BS '78, Co-Founder and Partner, Canaan Partners; and Josh Wolfe BS '99, Co-Founder and Managing Partner, Lux Capital Management.

-Panel 4 will address Law and Innovation with D. Gordon Smith, Glen L. Farr Professor of Law, J. Reuben Clark Law School, Brigham Young University.
-Panelists will be Greg Pass BA '97, Entrepreneurial Officer, Cornell NYC Tech, Cornell University; Colin Hill MS '00, Founder and CEO, GNS Healthcare, Inc.; and Steven C. Browne JD '88, Co-chair, Corporate Practice Area, Bingham McCutcheon LLP.
+Panel 4 addressed Law and Innovation with D. Gordon Smith, Glen L. Farr Professor of Law, J. Reuben Clark Law School, Brigham Young University.
+Panelists were Greg Pass BA '97, Entrepreneurial Officer, Cornell NYC Tech, Cornell University; Colin Hill MS '00, Founder and CEO, GNS Healthcare, Inc.; and Steven C. Browne JD '88, Co-chair, Corporate Practice Area, Bingham McCutcheon LLP.

 "New Voices on Financial Market Regulation"